 1 – Hawthorne Hotel, Salem

-The Hawthorne Hotel in Salem, Massachusetts has become something of a landmark for visitors since it was built in 1925 and not surprisingly the hotel, like so many other buildings in the city, is supposed to be haunted – due to the dark and bloody history which dates back to the Witch Trials of 1692.
+The Hawthorne Hotel in Salem, Massachusetts has become something of a landmark for visitors since it was built in 1925 and not surprisingly the hotel has ghost stories, like so many other buildings in this haunted city – due to the dark and bloody history which dates back to the Witch Trials of 1692.

 There are rumors that the hotel is haunted, although they have never been confirmed.
 The TV-show Ghost Hunters did an extensive investigation in 2007, but their reports were inconclusive.